Shuttle/Shuttle.Esb.Samples/Shuttle.ProcessManagement/README.md

 > Create a new database called **ProcessManagement** and execute script `SubscriptionManagerCreate.sql` in the newly created database.

-This will create the required structures that the idempotence service can use to keep track of message processing.
+This will create the required structures that the subscription manager can use to publish messages.

 The `Shuttle.Recall.SqlServer` package contains a the following script folder: